Jamesx86-64/JameOS/README.md

 2. Go to [https://rufus.ie](https://rufus.ie "Rufus") and download Rufus.
 3. Now run Rufus.
 4. Click "Show advanced drive properties" and check the "List USB Hard Drives" option.
-5. Click the box under where it says "device" and select the USB drive you will install JameOS on, this will delete everything on the drive so make you've moved everything off of it.
+5. Click the box under where it says "device" and select the USB drive you will install JameOS on, this will delete everything on the drive so make sure you've moved everything off of it.
 6. Now click the "SELECT" button and select the JameOS.img file.
 7. Finally click "START" and then "OK".
 8. Once it is done running the green bar at the bottom should be all the way full and say "READY".